-So, we need to get consumers to not only be aware of the options available to them, but need to actively encourage users to utilize these new means of communication — we need to get them to care.
-As I’ve touched on again and again, the Customer Experience is an absolutely key metric that can make or break a business: if customers feel the business doesn’t care or the experience is difficult, they’ll shop elsewhere.
+So, we need to get consumers to not only be aware of the options available to them but need to actively encourage users to utilize these new means of communication — we need to get them to care.
+As I’ve touched on, again and again, the Customer Experience is a key metric that can make or break a business: if customers feel the business doesn’t care or the experience is difficult, they’ll shop elsewhere.

 Increasing Chatbot Engagement

 But as I said, we can help increase the engagement of chatbots by helping customers care.
-We need to not only inform customers of their options available to them, but also actively encourage users to seek out this form of assistance.
+We need to not only inform customers of their options available to them but also actively encourage users to seek out real-time assistance.
 Through some useful practices, we can achieve both goals, ultimately improving user engagement rates with chatbots.
 Ideally, these chatbot conversations lead to an increased conversion rate.

 Utilize Push Notifications

 It is fairly obvious to state that your chatbots should be actively engaging with website visitors and mobile app viewers.
 That’s fairly standard stuff.
-But we can go one step further than simply sending visitors a hello or welcome message.
-By utilizing push notifications, chatbots can send users interactive messages and provide them with more information, for example product updates or promotional messages.
-By keeping users in the loop, and having chatbots reach out to customers more frequently, they will be encouraged to interact more.
+But we can go one step further than simply sending visitors a hello or welcome from a messenger bot.
+By utilizing push notifications, chatbots can send users interactive messages and provide them with product updates or promotions through messaging apps.
+By keeping users in the loop with conversational marketing, they will be encouraged to interact more.

 However, do not go overboard — this could easily have the exact opposite effect as intended.
 With too many messages and updates, customers will become overwhelmed or annoyed and be more likely to disengage with your chatbots.
-Instead, its about finding that right balance.
-Customers need to be aware of the options available to them, but do not want to be constantly pestered.
-Appropriately timed and utilized push notifications are a great way to increase engagement and customer awareness of not only chatbots, but of course updates to your products or solutions, and promotions available.
+Instead, it’s about finding that right balance.
+Customers need to be aware of the options available to them but do not want to be constantly pestered.
+Appropriately timed and utilized push notifications are a great way to increase engagement for potential customers and send updates on your products and promotions.

 A great use-case example of chatbot push notifications would be when your organization releases a major update to its products or platforms.
-Chatbots can be used to send a notification to the user to inform them of the newest change or update, and even provide them with the ability to ask questions directly in the same chat.
-This way customers are not only getting a notification about the update, but are actively being encouraged to interact and learn more.
+Chatbots can be used to send a notification to improve user experience, inform them of updates, or ask questions directly in the same chat.
+This way customers are not only getting a notification about the update but are actively being encouraged to interact and learn more.

-Thanks to Artificial Intelligence, more advanced chatbots have been born, like those found in smart home devices from Amazon and Google.
+Thanks to Artificial Intelligence, more advanced chatbots using natural language have been born, like those found in smart home devices from Amazon and Google.
 Bots can process incoming data and learn responses fairly quickly thanks to customer data from CRM solutions, combined with AI and machine learning.
 Bots should be utilizing this information to provide customers with a personal experience.
-This of course can start with greeting customers by name, but we can take it a few steps even further than just that.
+This, of course, can start with greeting customers by name, but we can take it a few steps even further than just that.

-In fact, utilizing CRM information, bots can engage customers and users directly.
-For example, if a specific returning visitor had an issue with their account information last time they visited your website, a chatbot can directly message them the next time the visit and ask the customer if they require assistance logging in.
+Utilizing CRM information, bots can engage customers and users directly.
+For example, if a specific returning visitor had an issue with their account information last time they visited your website, use the chatbot to directly message them the next time they visit and ask the customer if they require assistance logging in.
 Chatbots can also provide detailed information like status updates on recent orders as soon as a visitor logs into their account, for example.

 Digital Assistants vs Chatbots